vs4vijay/SwissArmyPi/README.md

 - Configure SSH and Ethernet Gadget mode so that we can SSH into Pi using microusb cable
 - Connect Pi with USB Cable via usb port(Pi Zero W has two microusb port: one for power, second for usb)
 - Once Pi boots up, Run following commands to Configure & Update the system and depedencies:
-  - sudo apt-get update
+  - `sudo apt-get update`

 ### Utilities
+- WiFi Cracker
+  - `sudo apt-get install aircrack-ng`
+  - `sudo airmon-ng start wlan0`

+-FM Transmitter
--
+- Metasploit

 ### General Problems